alazaroc/blog-web-code/_posts/2022-10-09-aws-control-tower-deep-dive.md

 To deploy CfCT:

 - Step 1: Launch the stack in CloudFormation [here](https://github.com/aws-solutions/aws-control-tower-customizations/blob/main/customizations-for-aws-control-tower.template){:target="_blank"}.
-You can choose S3 or CodeCommit as source
+You can choose S3 or CodeCommit as the source
 - Step 2: connect to the source and perform some changes (CodePipeline will be deployed automatically when you upload the new changes)
   - ![cfct-1](cfct-1.png){:class="border"}
   - ![cfct-2](cfct-2.png){:class="border"}